Nepiki/Guides/~WORK-IN-PROGRESS~--Pokemon-Pinball:-Ruby-&-Sapphire.md

 ### Groudon

 Access the **Groundon** Bonus stage by reaching 3 lights on the CATCH! counter after defeating Kecleon then entering the Centre Hole on RUBY.
+If you fail to defeat Groudon, you will be able to challenge it next time you reach 3 lights without going back through Kecleon first.

 ![Groudon bonus board](https://archives.bulbagarden.net/media/upload/f/f2/Pinball_RS_Groudon_Stage.png)

-fight info
+You have 3 minutes to hit Groudon 15 times to clear this bonus stage.
+Groudon stands at the top of the screen, using its attacks in sequence:
+1. Eruption - creates a shockwave that pushes your ball away, destroys all obstacles on the field and creates four pillars of magma shielding Groudon.
+The pillars take 5 hits to destroy
+2. Fire Blast - shoots a blast of flame at your ball.
+If it hits, this traps your ball for 5 seconds.
+Mash/waggle your flippers to break free faster.
+3. Earthquake - shakes the stage, damaging any remaining magma pillars and dropping three rocks from the ceiling.
+These take 4 hits to destroy.
+4. Fire Blast - see above
+5. Repeat sequence.

+Try to prioritise just one of the pillars and don't bother breaking the rocks if avoidable so you can spend your time trying to hit Groudon itself rather than battering down the defences that will be continually rebuilt.

 ### ![Groudon icon](https://media.retroachievements.org/Badge/21293.png) [Groudon](https://retroachievements.org/achievement/21369)